jedisct1/encpipe/README.md

 `-i` and `-o` can be set to `-` or omitted to read/write from the standard input/output.

+`-P password_file` can be used to read the password from a file.

+If you don't feel inspired, `-G` prints a random password.

 Example - encrypted file transfer:

 ```sh